 NDEP is not accepting applications at this time.
 An announcement will be made through this page and our Nevada Mitigation Fund email list when an application cycle has opened.
-The last application cycle closed January 31, 2022 and we expect to have another cycle at the end of 2023.
+The last application cycle closed January 31, 2022.
 Funding will be available to assist public and private fleets with the early retirement and replacement of older diesel-powered vehicles and equipment with new alternative fuel or zero tailpipe emission vehicles and equipment.
 This will help to reduce harmful exhaust emissions, nitrogen oxides in particular.

 NDEP hosted a webinar on November 3, 2021 where the 2021 Diesel Emission Mitigation Fund Competitive Application was presented.
 The recording from the webinar is below and a copy of the slides that were presented are available here.